post_apocalypse_story/na-Telescope.html

 The pavement is cracked and has potholes, and the highway is partially

-overgrown but, despite this, its condition is somehow good enough.
+overgrown.
+Despite this, its condition is somehow good enough.

 Michelle floors it and the truck rattles and shakes as it accelerates